andreyluiz/game-of-life/README.md

+# DEPRECATION WARNING

+This version of game-of-life is deprecated.
+Current maintenance is being made on the project (andreyluiz/game-of-life-on-svelte)[https://github.com/andreyluiz/game-of-life-on-svelte].
+That version is much faster and has new features.

 # John Conway's Game of Life

 In 1970 a young matematician called John Conway created what he named Game of Life.
 It consists in a two dimensional board filled with cells (like a chess board) that can extend to infinity.